-The IOPC conducted a thorough investigation, which concluded in September.
-Their findings were submitted to the Crown Prosecution Service (CPS), which subsequently authorised the charges of common assault contrary to Section 39 of the Criminal Justice Act 1988 against the two officers.
+The IOPC launched a thorough probe that wrapped up in September.
+Their report was passed to the Crown Prosecution Service (CPS), which authorised common assault charges against Wookey and Dunn under Section 39 of the Criminal Justice Act 1988.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.